This post contains affiliate links. Please see our disclosure policy.

 Notes

-Most of the alcohol is burned out when added to the hot gelatin mixture.
+The alcohol burns off when added to the hot gelatin mixture.

-You can use flavored coffee syrups instead of the alcohol.
+You can use flavored coffee syrups instead of alcohol.
 (The nutrition facts will change.)

 The pie can be made one day in advance, and will keep in the refrigerator for up to 3 days.